IgorVini25/Custom-alert/README.md

   <img alt="License" src="https://img.shields.io/static/v1?label=license&message=MIT&color=49AA26&labelColor=000000">
 </p>

-## 💻 API Preview
+## 💻 Library Preview

-With this API you can display some alerts, with your style, if you want a new feature, open an PR or an Issue!
+With this Library you can display some alerts, with your style, if you want a new feature, open an PR or an Issue!
 Below you can see some styles that I made.
 You can test clicking [here](https://igorvini25.github.io/Custom-alert-API/api-Pages/preview.html)!